matteo14c/CorGAT_galaxy/Docker/README.md

 ## What to do next:
 Now you have a local copy of the CorGAT Galaxy instance.
 Please refer to the CorGAT Galaxy [manual](https://corgat.readthedocs.io/en/latest/) for tips and instructions on how to execute your analyses

+## Galaxy dockers
-### more info on galaxy-docker usage at https://github.com/bgruening/docker-galaxy-stable
+For a more detailed refence on the usage and configuration of Docker based Galaxy instances see: https://github.com/bgruening/docker-galaxy-stable